opf/openproject/docs/operations/migrating/packaged/postgresql-migration.md

 [root@host] apt-get remove mysql-server
 ```

 **Note:** OpenProject still depends on `mysql-common` and other dev libraries of MySQL to build the `mysql2` gem for talking to MySQL databases.
 Depending on what packages you try to uninstall, `openproject` will be listed as a dependent package to be uninstalled if trying to uninstall `mysql-common`.
-Be careful here with the confirmation of removal, because it might just remove openproject itself due to the apt depndency management.
+Be careful here with the confirmation of removal, because it might just remove openproject itself due to the apt dependency management.

 ## Running openproject reconfigure

-After you restored all data and updated your installer.dat, all you need to do is run through the configuration process of the packaged installation to remove the MySQL configuration
+After you migrated your data, all you need to do is run through the configuration process of the packaged installation to remove the MySQL configuration

 ```bash
 openproject reconfigure